Kristoffersen completes slalom double in Garmisch

 Issued on: Modified:

-Garmisch-Partenkirchen (Germany) (AFP) – Henrik Kristoffersen completed a double of slalom wins in Garmisch-Partenkirchen on Sunday with his second World Cup victory of the weekend.
+Garmisch-Partenkirchen (Germany) (AFP) – Henrik Kristoffersen completed the double of slalom wins in Garmisch-Partenkirchen on Sunday with his second World Cup victory of the weekend.

+"I'm super happy with another win, it's been a good two days," said Kristoffersen.

 The 27-year-old Norwegian put in another commanding display in spring conditions on the Gudiberg to post a winning time of one minute, 52.66 seconds.

-This is the first time this season a male skier has won two slalom races on the World Cup circuit, leaving Kristoffersen top of the overall slalom rankings after back-to-back wins in 24 hours.

-Britain's Dave Ryding, who pulled off a shock win in Kitzbuehel last month, put in a superb second run to take second at 0.35 back with local favourite Linus Strasser of Germany third at 0.47.
+Dave Ryding, who became the first Briton to win a World Cup race last month in Kitzbuehel, put in a superb second run to take second at 0.35 back with local favourite Linus Strasser of Germany third at 0.47.

+This is the first time this season a male skier has won two slalom races on the World Cup circuit.

+Kristoffersen is now 49 points clear at the top of the overall slalom rankings after a second win within 24 hours.

-Ryding roared back after a poor first run, when he finished 19th, to hold the lead until Kristoffersen, who had sat eighth, earned the 26th World Cup win of his career.
+Ryding roared back having been 19th after the first run to lead until Kristoffersen earned the 26th World Cup win of his career.

+"After yesterday, I expected to be nowhere near the podium," admitted Ryding who finished 20th in Saturday's slalom.

+"I have my coach to thank as he said something I really like, that you saw in Kitzbuehel that when it's difficult, I am good.
+I can turn a slalom ski.

 © 2022 AFP